This is an official version.

 (b) shall refuse to disclose to an applicant under that Act commercially sensitive information of a third party

-where the chief executive officer reasonably believes
+where the chief executive officer, taking into account sound and fair business practices, reasonably believes

 (c) that the disclosure of the information may